Most popular songs that never won a Grammy

-Australian duo Savage Garden reworked an older, unreleased song called “Magic Kisses,” completely rewriting the chorus, to create their best-known hit “Truly, Madly, Deeply.”
-After a radio station in Dallas added it to their playlist, the song, already popular in Australia, began to take off in America.
-When it reached the #1 position on the Billboard charts on Jan.
-1, 1998, it became the first Australian track to hold the position in over 15 years.
+Australian duo Savage Garden reworked an older, unreleased song called "Magic Kisses," completely rewriting the chorus, to create its best-known hit "Truly Madly Deeply."
+After a radio station in Dallas added it to its playlist, the song, already popular in Australia, began to take off in America.
+When it reached the #1 position on the Billboard charts in January 1998, it became the first Australian track to hold the position in more than 15 years.

 #16.
-'One Sweet Day' by Mariah Carey & Boyz II Men
+'One Sweet Day' by Mariah Carey and Boyz II Men

 - All-Time Hot 100 rank: #38

 The Mariah Carey and Boyz II Men collaboration "One Sweet Day" broke records when it spent 16 weeks at #1 on the Billboard Hot 100—though the record was broken by Lil Nas X's song "Old Town Road" in 2019.
 The 1995 single was actually a combination of two separate songs: one written by Mariah Carey about the death of David Cole, and one written by Boyz II Men about the death of their road manager Roderick "Khalil" Rountree.
 The songs complemented each other so well that the artists could easily merge them together to create what Rolling Stone dubbed "the best-ever musical collaboration."

 Despite the fact that "Tossin' and Turnin'" hit #1 on the Billboard charts and sold more than 3 million copies, R&B crooner Bobby Lewis never became a household name.
 After the wild success of his first single, he only released one more commercially successful song titled "One Track Mind."